Jere's Cyclecraft

 The Short and the Long of it

-Jere Hall ("Jere" rhymes with "Jerry") established Jere's Cyclecraft in 1973.
-Our shop has always specialized in customizing, maintaining, and repairing large displacement street motorcycles.
-We began in a tin barn with a dirt floor, but eventually graduated to our present 3200 square foot facility.
-It includes a 900 sq.ft.. showroom and 1000 sq.ft maintenance-repair area where Jere and four mechanics proudly wield sockets and wrenches and other implements of creation.
-We use the remaining area to store our considerable inventory of tires, batteries, lubricants and parts.
+Jere Hall (“Jere” is pronounced the same as “Jerry”) established Jere’s Cyclecraft in 1973.
+Our shop has always specialized in customizing, maintaining and repairing large displacement street motorcycles.
+We began in a tin barn with a dirt floor but eventually graduated to our present 3200 square foot facility.
+It includes a 900 sq. ft. showroom and 1000 sq. ft. maintenance-repair area where Jere and two mechanics proudly wield sockets and wrenches and other implements of creation.
+We use the remaining area to store our considerable inventory of tires, batteries, lubricants and parts...Keep Reading

-We deal primarily in parts, accessories, service and repair for American made V-twins.
-With Jere having been a Triumph Bonneville rider for most of his adult life, however, we also carry a smail inventory of British parts to service and repair the occasional British motorcycle that comes our way.
-Although our facility and staff have grown over the years, we have adhered to our goal of making Jere's Cyclecraft a place that our customers will always enjoy visiting.
-And our long history of providing the highest quality service is important to us, as is the trust we have earned from our customers.
+We now deal exclusively in parts, accessories, service and repair for Harley-Davidson® and American V-Twin Customs.
+Although our facility and staff have grown over the years, we have adhered to our goal of making Jere’s Cyclecraft a place that our customers will always enjoy visiting.
+Our long history of providing the highest quality service is important to us, as is the trust we have earned from our customers.
 We have never forgotten that it is our customers to whom we owe our continued success.
 The coffee is always hot, and we cordially invite you to stop by for a visit.
-In addition to the coffee, expect a well-stocked showroom, friendly service, and a cordial but knowledgeable staff.
+In addition to coffee, expect a well-stocked showroom, friendly service, and a pleasant and knowledgeable staff.

 The Book (for history buffs)

-Jere began repairing motorcycles on a professional basis in his father's barn with Tom Johnson, a high school friend and riding buddy.
+Jere began repairing motorcycles on a professional basis in his father’s barn with Tom Johnson, a high school friend and riding buddy.
 The new business was named ACME MOTORCYCLE COMPANY.
-No stranger to wanderlust, Tom eventually loaded his mile-long Panhead chopper into a rented trailer, fired up his hemi GTX, and headed south for the sunny Golden isles- lock, stock, and barrel.
-Tom and wanderlust are still on speaking terms, and he currently hangs his leather jacket at S&S Cycle in Viola, Wisconsin.
-With Tom gone, the shop was reborn under a new name, JERE'S CYCLECRAFT, in June of 1973.
-(It seems that many of our customers were not cartoon fans, and we tired of explaining the significance of ACME (Greek for "the pinnacle of quality" and in tandem - Wyle E. Coyote's lifelong source of anti-roadrunner paraphernalia.)
+No stranger to wanderlust, Tom eventually loaded his mile long Panhead chopper into a rented trailer, fired up his hemi GTX and headed south for the sunny Golden Isles – lock, stock and barrel.
+With Tom and wanderlust still being on speaking terms he spent several years with S&S Cycle in Viola, Wisconsin and currently hangs his leather jacket in Daytona Beach where he frequently freelances for several motorcycle magazines.
+With Tom gone, the shop was reborn under a new name, JERE’S CYCLECRAFT, in June of 1973.
+It’s seems that many of our customers were not cartoon fans, and we tired of explaining the significance of ACME (Greek for “the pinnacle of quality”) and in tandem – Wyle E. Coyote’s lifelong search of anti-roadrunner paraphernalia.
 We chose the new name to reflect our belief that quality motorcycle work is a craft.
 Like all crafts, it requires not only a fair amount of skill, but also experience and patience.
-Seeking a symbol of these qualities, we settled on the lion, which also symbolizes leadership, pride and dependability, for our logo.
-With "custom choppers" being all the rage in the early 70's, we ventured farther into customizing, painting and selling custom parts.
-The shop soon acquired a cement floor- a truly wonderful advancement- and a new showroom complete with fancy glass display cases!
+Seeking a symbol of these qualities, we settled on the lion which also represents leadership, pride and dependability, for our logo.
+With custom choppers being all the rage in the early 70’s, we ventured farther into customizing, painting (for which we no longer have the time) and selling custom parts.
+The shop soon acquired a cement floor – a truly wonderful advancement – and a new showroom complete with fancy glass display cases!

-Our business grew steadily and, in need of more space and a larger, more modem facility, we replaced the poor ol' tin barn with a larger building.
-To meet the challenge of continuing "business as usual" during the transformation, we decided to construct the new building over the old, and then tear the old one down and drag it out piece by piece.
+Our business grew steadily and in need of more space and a larger, more modern facility, we replaced the poor ol’ tin barn with a larger building.
+To meet the challenge of continuing “business as usual” during the transformation, we decided to construct the new building over the old, and then tear the old one down and drag it out piece by piece.
 Bored?
 Try that sometime!
 We added new staff, all the while being careful to maintain the character of our company and the relaxed feel of the shop.
-While we have grown to several times our original size, we will always remain small enough to serve our customers as we always have- on a one-to-one basis, with honesty and integrity.
+Although larger than when we started, we will always remain small enough to serve our customers as we always have – on a one-to-one basis, with honesty and integrity.
 Put in the simplest possible terms, this is who we are.
 We cordially invite you to visit the shop and see for yourself.
-At worst, you'll get a free cup of coffee and a pleasant ride.
+At the least, you’ll get a free cup of coffee and a pleasant ride.

 Our Best Advertisement